ABCxFF/diepindepth/protocol/outgoing.md

 ## **`0x02` Spawn Packet**

-This packet creates a spawn attempt, we call it an attempt / request and not a spawn since before you spawn, the server sends you a [Proof Of Work challenge](./incoming.md#0x0b-pow-challenge-packet) for you to solve, to prevent botters from being able to spawn too many bots, though this bot prevention has been easily bypassed, which may or may not be explained in the future.
+This packet creates a spawn attempt, we call it an attempt / request because the server waits for you to solve a [Proof Of Work challenge](./incoming.md#0x0b-pow-challenge-packet) first before spawning you in.
+If you are waiting to be spawned in (due to PoW or game starting countdown / players needed), sending another one will change the name you will spawn in with.

 Format:
 > `02 stringNT(name)`